cscully-allison/data-ensemble-interview-artifacts/Codes.md

       - P8: "And my, I guess my bigger challenge has been constructing useful workflows from the [EnsembleAPI] object."
   - Need for further dimesions
     - P7: "And that's traces, time series.
 They're extremely important, especially once you start getting to more state of the art applications, which are a lot of those, again, have to do with the workflow type model, which is very time series dependent."
-  - Metadata Representation and Access
+  - Availability of Data/Metadata
+    - P5 "I would fall back to like getting more insights out of the performance counters.
+But of course, they are completely different.
+If we compare like, Intel top-down metrics with AMD metrics, Performance Counters, then we have to, then we would have like different counters, and some counters are not available on AMD architectures, and some not available on Intel,"
     - P8: "One of the things that I will say has been a challenge has been or can be metadata.
 I don't you know, and maybe all of the metadata really is wrapped up in the in the [EnsembleAPI] object."
     - P8: "But but getting metadata out of the [EnsembleAPI] object in a useful way sometimes has has been a challenge"
-  - P10: "So I think the piece that we're working through right now is how to capture how I guess where to properly put what [MeasurementAPI] calls these attributes into our [EnsembleAPI] object."
+    - P10: "So I think the piece that we're working through right now is how to capture how I guess where to properly put what [MeasurementAPI] calls these attributes into our [EnsembleAPI] object.

 ### Influences on the mental model